 There are a few exceptions to the two-year statute of limitations in Delaware.
 The discovery rule can extend the statute of limitations for a personal injury lawsuit.
 Under this rule, the statute of limitations for a lawsuit begins to run from the time when the injured person knew or should have known that they had suffered harm and that the negligence or wrongful conduct of another party caused their injury.

-In other words, the statute of limitations clock doesn’t start ticking until the injured person has knowledge of their injury and its cause.
-This rule is designed to prevent situations where a person does not discover their injury until long after the injury occurred, and the statute of limitations has already expired.
+In other words, the statute of limitations clock doesn’t start ticking until the injured person knows their injury and its cause.
+This rule is designed to prevent situations where a person does not discover their injury until long after the injury occurs and the statute of limitations has expired.

-But the injured person must be able to prove that they had no way of knowing about their injury or its cause before a certain date.
-In most personal injury cases our lawyers see, this is difficult or impossible.
+But the injured person must be able to prove that they had no way of knowing about their injury or its cause before a specific date.
+This is difficult or impossible in most personal injury cases our lawyers see.
 The solution?
-Contact a Delaware personal injury lawyer early in the process just so you know the deadline to file a lawsuit will apply to your injury or wrongful death claim.
+Contact a Delaware personal injury lawyer early in the process so that you know the deadline to file a lawsuit will apply to your injury or wrongful death claim.

 Delaware Malpractice Statute of Limitations